synthona/synthona-help/README.md

 *   CMD/CTRL+G - jump to the graph constellation browser
 *   CMD/CTRL+H - jump to the home page
+*   CMD/CTRL+; - summon synthona (this works outside the app as long as it's running. key is also configurable in settings)
 *   CMD/CTRL+L - jump to the search bar
 *   CMD/CTRL+F - activate in-page search
 *   CMD/CTRL+J - jump to starboard